kathuriabhinav/job_portal/README.md

 A Java Swing GUI based project built using Netbeans IDE on the concepts of Database Management System using MySQL.

+• It enables job-seekers to
+    - register themselves,
+    - post their resume,
+    - update their resume,
+    - search for jobs that he/she is eligible for,
-• It enables job-seekers to post their resume, search for jobs, view personal job listings.
-It enables companies to register and search for candidate resumes.
+    - view personal job listings.

+• It enables companies to
+    - register themselves,
+    - search for eligible candidates,
+    - view resume of a particular candidate.

-• Apart from there is an admin module to make changes to the database content.
+• Apart from there is an admin module to view and make changes to the database content.